State, nonprofit seeking volunteer groups for annual highway cleanup effort

 "Even with the closures, Keep Oklahoma Beautiful was able to partner with 49 Great American Cleanup community events in 2020.
 They had 3,405 participants who collected nearly 700,000 pounds of litter and cleaned 328 miles of roads, which is the distance from Oklahoma City to Boise City."

-Typically, yearlong contributions save the state about $5 million a year in cleanup savings as a result of these volunteer efforts, the agency said.
+Typically, volunteer efforts save the state about $5 million a year in cleanup savings, the agency said.

-Keep Oklahoma Beautiful provides TRASH-OFF supplies and promotional items to participants, including cash grants, trash bags and water donations, to participants.
+Keep Oklahoma Beautiful provides Trash Off supplies and promotional items, including cash grants, trash bags and water, to participants.

 ODOT distributes supplies to each of the 77 county maintenance yards, where they are picked up by volunteers.

-This year’s participants are advised to use gloves at all times, keep proper distancing, mask up when around others, keep any children closely supervised and follow all state and local health guidelines when participating in the cleanup efforts.
+This year’s participants are advised to use gloves at all times, keep proper distancing and mask up when around others in keeping with COVID-19 precautions, keep any children closely supervised and follow all state and local health guidelines.

 Oklahoma’s Great American Cleanup is sponsored by ODOT, Keep Oklahoma Beautiful, OTA, Oklahoma Department of Environmental Quality, OG&E, Waste Management and Oklahoma Beverage Association.